 Trucking is an activity that can be local, regional, provincial and international at the same time.
 This is a sector largely dependent on economic development.
 For the Ministère, the coherence between its interventions and those of the municipalities in management of truck traffic is a strategic issue.
 The same is true for the road transportation industry.
 Also, the Ministère has developed a trucking network that can account for the industry's needs and ensure the uniformity of traffic rules for heavy vehicles throughout Québec.

 Concretely, this network's objective is to maintain a reasonable balance between the needs associated with economic development and the imperatives of protection of the road network, mobility and safety of all road users.
 The trucking network therefore seeks to direct heavy vehicles to the most appropriate road network.

-To achieve the above-mentioned objectives, the Minister of Transport has the power to prohibit or limit traffic of heavy vehicles on the highway system and the public roads under its responsibility.
+To achieve the above-mentioned objectives, the Minister has the power to prohibit or limit traffic of heavy vehicles on the highway system and the public roads under its responsibility.
 This power is conferred by the

 Highway Safety Code.

 The municipalities can do the same on their network by adopting a by-law subject to the Minister's approval.
 They intervene under the Highway Safety Code.

 In both cases, the Ministère or the municipalities must use the traffic signs or signals provided for in the

 The Highway Safety Code establishes the rules relating to road safety.
 Section 291 allows the Minister to restrict or prohibit traffic of heavy vehicles on the public roads under his responsibility.